minoobeyzavi/Twinkle/README.md

 </br>
 ## Future Direction

-Transformative suggestions on tweets before they are posted.
+Transformative Suggestions on tweets before they are posted.
 ```
 "JFK: I would never lie to you"  ->  "I have integrity for greater good”
 ```